Level up your aim with the worlds lightest gaming mouse

 Zero latency debouncing

 The M1K is probably the first gaming mouse that uses zero lag switch debouncing.
 Traditional gaming mouse companies artificially delay mouse clicks by up to 40 milliseconds to prevent accidental double clicks.
 It is kind of hilarious that many gamers out there have quicker pings than mouse clicks.
-M1K clicks on the other hand will have a latency of 0.05 milliseconds at the most.
+M1K clicks on the other hand will have a latency of around 0.55 milliseconds (when being used at 1,000 Hertz) or 0.11 ms (when being used at 8,000 Hertz).

 You can change CPI, Angle Snapping or LOD without having to install software on your PC.
 This is not only convenient, but more importantly crucial for pro gamers that are usually not allowed to install software on competition PCs.